vbeffara/Simulations/README.md

 ## Compilation

 I am using the very nice [`waf`](http://code.google.com/p/waf/) framework for my simulations, because it has a lot of cool features (such as automatic dependency tracking, and most of all portability).
 It is very easy to install, if you already have Python, because it is a single file; there is a copy in the root directory, which you can copy somewhere in your `$PATH` for convenience (somewhere where you have write privileges while running it), or use directly by running `./waf`.

-## About the `xtoys` directory

-These programs are not mine at all, they were written by [Mike Creutz](http://thy.phy.bnl.gov/www/xtoys/xtoys.html).
-I include them because they are somehow related to the others, and because I had to rewrite the Makefile to compile them on Mac OS X, now they should compile everywhere (as long as the X11 include files are present, of course).
-If there is any (legal or other) problem about their presence here, I will remove them at once.